lelanddutcher/SonyShotMarker/README.md

 **Shot Mark Embedder fixes that.** Drop your already-offloaded clips on it, and it reads the Shot Marks straight out of the camera's own metadata and bakes them into a copy of each file as standard Adobe XMP markers — the kind Premiere reads natively on import.
 No plugin to install, no Creative Cloud extension to babysit, no subscription, and no giant watermark stamped across your footage.
 The repo also ships a **DaVinci Resolve** script that drops the same marks in as Resolve clip markers.

-It's a tiny, single-purpose tool that does one annoying thing perfectly so you never think about it again.

 ## Table of contents

 - [Why this exists (and why I didn't just pay Sony)](#why-this-exists-and-why-i-didnt-just-pay-sony)